 Hegarty (Maths) , Educake (English and Science), Google Classroom (Creative Subjects, ICT, Business and Media) and for all other subjects FROG.
 Students should have the passwords for these platforms in their planner.
 Teachers will be able to check and monitor any work submitted.
 Parents/ Carers can phone the Academy at any point if they require more work setting or if in some small cases, students require paper copies of work.

-Following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in the academy?
+In the event of a National Lockdown, following the first few days of remote education, will my child be taught broadly the same curriculum as they would if they were in the academy?

 Yes, we broadly teach the same curriculum remotely as we do in the academy wherever possible and appropriate.